JoKerDii/Predicting-Airbnb-House-Price/README.md

 In this project, we aim to achieve the following goals:

 1. Build a predictor that can accurately predict prices of Airbnb rentals in Los Angeles based on the information about geographic location, hosts, etc.
-2. Develop the predictor to a web app so that users can easily use it to predict house prices based on given relevant information.
+2. Develop the predictor to a web app so that users can easily use it to predict house prices by providing relevant information.

 The significance of this project is the predictor we built enables user to predict the value of the target Airbnb houses given geographical features and information about the customers, hosts, and the services.